 This laptop packs a large 15.6” screen with 1080p (Full HD) resolution to show immersive details in 2 million pixels.

 The support for IPS (In-Plane Switching) is another significant addition.
-Based on my findings, I was pretty happy with the overall color accuracy and viewing angles, which make the work and media consumption more enjoyable.
+It improves color accuracy and provides wider viewing angles, which are great for work and media files.

 Further, its 60Hz refresh rate is pretty standard and will work for most users, except those into gaming.